Skip to main content

 MFA recovery

-If an end user loses access to one of their authentication methods, they may be locked out of activities that require MFA.
-Because Turnkey cannot write to organizations directly, Turnkey is unable to recover users on their behalf.
-You must set up a recovery mechanism in advance.
-The recommended approach is to use delegated access users to delete the MFA policy that is locking the user out.
-The delegated access user’s policy should be scoped to allow deletion of MFA policies:
+If an end user loses access to one of their authentication methods, they may be unable to complete activities that require MFA.
+Because Turnkey cannot write to organizations directly, Turnkey is unable to recover access for end-users.
+Organizations must set up a recovery mechanism in advance.
+One approach is to use delegated access users to delete the MFA policy that is locking the user out.
+The delegated access user must have permission to delete MFA policies:

 // Policy condition: only allow deleting MFA policies